Accelerate 2026 Program

 3:00 - 3:15 PM | Opening Remarks

 Mindful Philanthropy’s Chief Executive Officer, Alyson Niemann, will welcome guests to Accelerate 2026 and invite attendees into a shared journey shifting the mental health narrative from crisis to flourishing while establishing a set of priority areas to guide learning, connection, and action throughout the convening.
-Attendees will also hear from a1440 Multiversity representative who will share more about the history of the land and Multiversity’s mission to ignite energy, discovery, and creativity to help individuals and communities flourish.
+Attendees will also hear from a1440 Multiversity representative on the history of the land and Multiversity’s mission to ignite energy, discovery, and creativity to help individuals and communities flourish.

 3:35 - 3:55 PM | Grounding in Flourishing Across Cultures and Contexts